 Information on their services can be found here

 There are no dental services in Kingsland. the nearest are in Leominster and Weobley.

 The Leominster Dental Access Clinic is on 01568 619 380 and you can access their website here

-There is a good page on Herefordshire Council’s website on Adult Care Services and Information in the county.
+There is a page on Herefordshire Council’s website to access Children’s and Adult Care Services and Information in the county.
 You can see it here.

 STRESS, ANXIETY AND DEPRESSION

 The LET’S TALK SERVICE is an NHS service for those living in Herefordshire needing support with symptoms of stress, anxiety and depression, we provide courses and individual therapy and we accept self or GP referrals,

 We can be contacted on 01432 347606 and there is more general information and how to book courses on the NHS website here.

 Making life better 2gether